AllTrials/AllTrialsApp/README.md

 https://platform.openai.com/docs/quickstart?context=python

 4. After registering your api-key don't forget to source your .rc file that you have edited with the new api key.
-Settings vary, but in most cases in termina run:
+Settings vary, but in majority of cases the following will do:
 - For mac users:

         source ~/.zshrc